 My baby girl was just three months old when we first started traveling together as a duo.
 She did her first International trip when she was seven months old.

-A lot of parents ask me this question as to what is the minimum age for an infant to start traveling.
+A lot of parents ask me this question what is the minimum age for an infant to start traveling.
 Let me elaborate more on it below.

 This is me with my adorable baby girl on a trip together.
 Picture credits: Deenaz Raisinghani